onubrooks/glade-pay/README.md

 }
 ```

+## Running Tests

+The test cases can be run using the following command on windows command line:

+`php vendor/phpunit/phpunit/phpunit --bootstrap vendor/autoload.php tests`

+For bash users, use the following command:

+`php vendor/bin/phpunit --bootstrap vendor/autoload.php tests`

-Find other repos by the same author at his [github profile](https://github.com/onubrooks).
+Find other repos by the same author at this [github profile](https://github.com/onubrooks).